Magda-R-bit/Plant-Wise/README.md

 * The project was developed using the Visual Studio Code, the Gitpod editor, and was pushed to GitHub in the remote repository Plant-Wise.
 * Git commands were used to push the code to the repository.

+#### Hosting images and static file with AWS

+- Create AWS account and go to AWS Management Console in the My Account dropdown
+- Find and access S3 and create a new bucket:

+    Under Object Ownership, check "ACLs enabled"

+    Uncheck "Block all public access" and acknowledge

+- Configur bucket settings:

+    Under **Properties**, enable Static Website Hosting

+    Under **Permissions**, copy the following code into CORS section:

+    [
+        {
+            "AllowedHeaders": [
+                "Authorization"
+            ],
+            "AllowedMethods": [
+                "GET"
+            ],
+            "AllowedOrigins": [
+                "*"
+            ],
+            "ExposeHeaders": []
+        }
+    ]

+    Under **Bucket policy**, go to Policy generator.

+    Bucket Type = S3 Bucket Policy

+    Principal = *

+    Actions = GetObject

+    Paste in ARN from bucket settings tab.

+    Click Add Statement, then Generate Policy.

+    Copy policy in paste into bucket policy editor.
+Also add ``/*`` onto the end of the resource key.

+    Click Save.

+    Under **Access control list (ACL)**, check "List" checkbox for "Everyone (public access)"

+- Create user to access bucket with IAM

+    In IAM, got to User Groups.

+    There create a group for a user, create an access policy giving the group access to the S3 bucket and assign the user to the group so it can use the policy to access all files.

+- Connect Django to S3

+    Install packages "boto3" and "django-storages" and add ``'storages'`` to INSTALLED_APPS  in settings.py

+    Configure settings.py accordingly, including necessary AWS variables.

+    Add new config vars in Heroku app settings, including user credentials from AWS.

+    Create ``custom_storages.py`` file.

+- Upload static files and media files to S3

+#### Add Stripe keys to Heroku

+From Stripe account, under Developers > API keys copy Public Key and Secret Key and set as config vars in Heroku app settings.

+Create new Webhook endpoint for deployed site and enable all events.

 ### Deployment to Heroku

 * The project was deployed to Heroku with the following steps: